FluorineDog/UDP_Project/GPU/CODE_CLEAN_NOTE.md

 When fixed, the function should be functionally equivalent to that in "multicalc.1.cu".
 No performance gains yet, but you should test it as well, to make sure I'm not making mistakes.

+The new code explains itself, i.e., the logic of this code is easier to follow and understand.
-The new code explains itself, So the final version will be based on it.
+The final version will be based on it.

-Thanks.
 Fluorine Dog
+From Linux without IME